adtechtesting/NeuralTrader/README.md

 # NeuralTrader

-A sophisticated simulation of an autonomous AI-powered trading ecosystem where hundreds of AI agents interact with each other and a marketplace to trade a custom token (NURO) in the Solana environment.
+A sophisticated simulation of an autonomous AI-powered trading ecosystem where hundreds of AI agents interact with each other and a marketplace to trade a custom token (NURO) in the Solana environment which is built for Soalna Breakout .

 ---